cforlando/2016-project-proposals/README.md

 ## I've submitted my proposal.
 What comes next?

-After May 8th, the project curation committee (which includes representatives from St. Edwards University, Open Austin, and the City of Austin Innovation Office) will follow up with potential project champions.

-Finalist projects will be announced on May 27.
-All registered ATX Hack for Change participants will receive the announced projects and challenges.
-Additionally, at the Friday, June 3rd kickoff event, the final projects listing will be available in print for those that might have missed it.
+Finalist projects will be announced on May 28th .
+All registered National Day of Civic Hacking participants will receive the announced projects and challenges.
+Additionally, at the event on Saturday, June 4th, all projects will be listed on a white board incase anyone has missed it.

 ![Submission Timeline](./images/TimelineUpdated.jpg)